ahmed-taj/minipack/README.md

 #### 3. style.[ext]:

-Used as start point for your stylesheets (it will be transpiled if necessary).
+Used as a start point for your stylesheets (it will be transpiled if necessary).
 You should import all your other styles here.
 Otherwise, you need import them in your `app.[ext]` as you would normally do when using webpack.